axelerant/engg-handbook/content/docs/how-we-work/security.md

 ---
 title: Security
 weight: 3
-description: Security is an everlasting concern in the world of software engineering.
-Understanding what security means in the context of our work and the various vectors that might be responsible for compromising our system's security is extremely important.
+description: Security is an everlasting concern in software engineering.
+Understanding security in the context of our work and recognizing various vectors that might compromise our system’s security is crucial.
+Security is a broad and deep topic, and it’s a team’s responsibility to implement safeguards at various levels.
 ---

 # Security

-Security is an everlasting concern in the world of software engineering.
-Understanding what security means in the context of our work and the various vectors that might be responsible for compromising our system's security is extremely important.
+Security is an everlasting concern in software engineering.
+Understanding security in the context of our work and recognizing various vectors that might compromise our system’s security is crucial.
+Security is a broad and deep topic, and it’s a team’s responsibility to implement safeguards at various levels.

-That said, security is a wide and deep topic, and a single person cannot hope to span the width and depth of this challenging area.
-It is the team's responsibility to understand security at various levels and implement safeguards.
+## Credentials Management

-For example, an application relies on database credentials to connect to the database.
-There can be API keys with which the application communicates with the third-party service.
-They must not be kept in the repository.
-There should not even be a Git commit referring to those credentials.
-They can be misused if a malicious user gets hold of them.
+Applications rely on database credentials and API keys to communicate with third-party services.
+These must not be kept in the repository or committed in Git history as they can be misused if exposed.
 Use environment variables or a vault for storing and retrieving them.

 ## Server and Website Security

-We are mindful of server and site security in our operations.
-This involves the use of sanitized databases, which entails the modification or removal of sensitive information to safeguard data privacy and security.
-Additionally, we routinely scrub unneeded data from our development environments, ensuring that any data no longer necessary for the project is removed and that the remaining data is securely stored.
+We ensure server and site security through several practices.
+Sanitized databases are used to protect data privacy and security by removing sensitive information.
+Additionally, we routinely scrub unneeded data from development environments, ensuring only necessary data is securely stored.

-To further enhance security, we establish separate accounts for each user on production and implement two-factor authentication wherever feasible.
-While we do not create test accounts on production, we are mindful to remove any such accounts promptly after testing is completed, if they were necessary in the first place.
+To enhance security, we establish separate accounts for each user on production and implement two-factor authentication wherever feasible.
+Test accounts on production are avoided or removed promptly after testing.

-These practices are crucial in ensuring that our personal information is not at risk of unauthorized access, security vulnerabilities, or potential breaches of sensitive information.

-As developers, we follow technology specific coding standards and best practices and write secure code as per the respective community’s guidelines.

-We minimize custom code, always preferring to use community maintained modules.
-And in general, we use stable versions of third-party libraries, including modules maintained by the community.
-It is important to note that alpha, beta, dev, and rc versions are not considered stable releases.
-And in our experience, in many cases, it is preferable to run a dev release over alpha or beta releases, where there have been a significant number of bug fixes and the security profile is identical.
-When using a dev release, it is important to continuously keep updating it as well so that we don't add a DEV release and forget about it.
+## Coding Standards and Best Practices

+Developers follow technology-specific coding standards and best practices, writing secure code as per community guidelines.
+Custom code is minimized, favoring community-maintained modules and stable versions of third-party libraries.
+Alpha, beta, dev, and RC versions are generally avoided unless necessary.
+Regular updates are crucial when using dev releases to maintain security.

-When we select a contributed module, we consider the number of maintainers, the issue queue updates and activity of maintainers, and the number of downloads.
-A module with multiple active maintainers will ensure prompt issue resolution, while a high download count indicates popularity.
-Also, check when the last release was made to ensure that the code is up-to-date and compatible with the latest software version.
+When selecting a contributed module, we consider the number of maintainers, issue queue activity, and the number of downloads.
+Multiple active maintainers ensure prompt issue resolution and a high download count indicates reliability.
+Check the last release date to ensure compatibility with the latest software version.

-### Privileged Access
+## Privileged Access

-We ensure that access to documents, sites, and/or dashboards is limited to those that should have access; this includes our Google Workspace.

-We ensure that users with enhanced privileges (to sites and/or servers) must use 2FA for authentication/authorization are appropriately adjusted upon separation from Axelerant.
+Access to documents, sites, and dashboards is restricted to authorized personnel.
+Enhanced privileges require two-factor authentication, and access is adjusted appropriately upon separation from Axelerant.

-### Continuous Monitoring
+## Continuous Monitoring

-While we work on a project, we use tools to support continuous monitoring for performance and efficiency and to ensure proper operation and security.
+We use tools to support continuous monitoring for performance, efficiency, and security throughout the project lifecycle.
+Continuous monitoring helps in maintaining proper operation and identifying potential security issues early.